The Pros and Cons of Home Equity Loans

 In other words, the sale price won’t cover what you owe for the combined debt comprising your primary mortgage and home equity loan.
 In this scenario, you may need to convert what you owe into another loan, one that may have a higher interest rate.

 Other Uses for Home Equity Loans

 Home equity loans can be a valuable financial tool.
 Some possible uses for your loan aren’t necessarily pros or cons, they simply offer flexibility:

 - Home Equity Investment – As one of the popular alternative ways to get equity out of your home, you have the option to take out cash to make property improvements.
 Because your home equity is at a lower interest rate, you can use that money for investment purposes with the expectation of a higher return.
 If you’re someone that likes to take highly leveraged risks, this is an avenue you can explore.

 - Debt consolidation – Debt consolidation involves taking higher-interest debt and paying it back at a lower interest rate.
 You can combine your credit card debt, in addition to any car or student loans, and pull it into a lower rate.
 Taking this step should make your debt easier to pay off.

 Ultimately, taking out a home equity loan can be a complicated process that requires stringent due diligence.
-If you’re not sure about a home equity loan, we’re ready to help you find the right path to your financial freedom.
+If you’re not sure about a home equity loan, a sale-leaseback program can set you on the right path to your financial freedom.